garcias/SciCompforChemists/README.md

 # Scientific Computing for Chemists with Python

+> [!NOTE]
+> This version was customized from the upstream repository [weisscharlesj/SciCompForChemists](https://github.com/weisscharlesj/SciCompforChemists) following the procedure below ("Interested in Using This Book for Your Course?").
+It may not contain the same content as that repository, or be up-to-date with it.

 ### An Introduction to Programming in Python with Chemical Applications

 The following is the textbook used for the Scientific Computing Chemists course intended to teach chemists and chemistry students basic computer programming in Python and Jupyter Notebooks and advanced tools for the processing, visualization, and analysis of digital data.